Am I able to edit my registration at any point before the race?

 Can I transfer my number to someone else?

 - There will be no transfers of bib numbers allowed.
 In addition, please note that no refunds will be granted due to injury prior to race day and no credits will be given if the race is cancelled due to poor weather

 When will registration begin for the Kid’s Day?

-- Registration for the Kid’s Splash and Dash is now open.
+- Registration for the Kid’s Splash and Dash will open in 2018.
 Learn more here

 Race Location, Directions and Accommodations